10 Basics for Financial Peace of Mind in Tough Times

 7. Recognizing Wants vs. Needs

 With all one-time purchases it is more important than ever to really ask yourself if you truly need the item you are about to buy.
 Focus on recognizing when emotion is driving your purchasing behavior.
 In order to delay emotional purchase gratification, resist buying things immediately.
 Sit on your decision to purchase for a few days.
-Check out this post for ways to delay instant purchase gratification.

 8. Smile More at Work